KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 And just like that, we pretty much have our entire board layed out.
 Tomorrow I want to research a bit more how the daughter card will work, and actually get started working on it.

+## Day 6 - The daughter board

+Now the first thing we have to do before making the board, is creating daughter boards for all the compute modules.
+I'm focused on just making daughter cards for the CM4 and the CM5 so that's going to be my main focus.

+Now the CM5 is pretty much a drop-in replacement for the CM4 so I don't need to design in anything extra other than just taking into account the extra power that the CM5 needs.

+So now let's talk about what the daughter card actually needs on it.

+So the first thing you need is the mezzanine connectors to attach the compute module to the daughter card, and the daughter card to the motherboard.

+Next you need the power management, you need 3.3V and 5V, the 3.3V is for the NVMe SSD and the 5V is for the compute module.

+Then you need your storage.
+This is eMMC, SD card or even both if you want.
+Personally I'm probably going to support both because it just adds rigidity to the board in case anything fails!